evgdim/clean-code/presentation/index.md

 * Three arguments - triadic
 ### Bad

+---
+# Functions
-### Avoid output argumnets
+* Avoid output argumnets
-### Try to keep the arguments on the same level of abstraction as the function
+* Try to keep the arguments on the same level of abstraction as the function
-### Avoid boolean parameters - this implies that the function does more than one thing
+* Avoid boolean parameters - this implies that the function does more than one thing
-### Consider wrapping some of the function arguments in a class when appropriate
+* Consider wrapping some of the function arguments in a class when appropriate
 ```diff
 -Circle makeCircle(double x, double y, double radius);
 +Circle makeCircle(Point center, double radius);
 ```
+---
+# Functions
-### Check the input parameters
+## Check the input parameters - fail as fast as possible
 ```java
 BigDecimal devide(int divident, int divisor) {
    Objects.requireNonNull(divident);